tejasbubane/tejasbubane.github.io/content/2025-03-27-ruby-pattern-matching-custom-object.md

 Ever since playing around with functional languages like [Haskell][8] and [Elixir][9], I was fascinated by the elegance of pattern matching.

 [Ruby 2.7 introduced experimental support for pattern matching][1] and it was [improved in later versions][4].
-It is amazing to see these concepts across programming paradigms so let us explore it in detail.
+It is amazing to see how these concepts transcend over programming paradigms, so let us explore it in an object oriented language.

 ## Basic objects